 The German Ageing Survey (DEAS) is a nationwide representative cross-sectional and longitudinal survey of the German population aged over 40.
 It is funded by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).
-Currently, five survey waves for the years 1996, 2002, 2008, 2011 and 2014 are available.
+Currently, six completed survey waves for the years 1996, 2002, 2008, 2011, 2014 and 2017 are available.
 Every six years (1996, 2002, 2008 and 2014), a nationally representative sample of 40-85 year-olds is drawn and subsequently followed up.
 In 2014 a further base sample of 40-85 year-olds was interviewed as well as panel participants from earlier waves.In 2017, all panel-willing participants of the previous DEAS-waves have been interviewed once more.

 The design of the DEAS allows three perspectives of analysis: (a) analysis of social change, (b) analysis of intra-individual change, and (c) analysis of historical change of individual ageing trajectories.